 How efficient is my boiler?
 Find out the energy efficiency of your boiler

 Whether you have a new or an old boiler, check its efficiency.
-In most modern boilers, you can see a sticker on the unit or package about its efficiency.
+In most modern boilers, you can see an ERP sticker on the unit or package about its efficiency.
 It is usually displayed in rating, so the higher your unit is, the more energy efficient it is.

 If you have an older unit, there might not be a sticker on its surface.
 So how can you check its efficiency?
 Well, if you are wondering about boiler energy efficiency and how to check it, this article is for you.